Buy or sell successfully with Engel & Völkers

 Dubai has no annual property tax, making it one of the world’s most investor-friendly real estate markets

-The city’s low-tax system supports higher rental yields, capital growth, and long-term investor appeal
+Dubai’s low-tax framework supports higher rental yields, capital growth, and long-term investor appeal

-For real estate investors worldwide, property taxes are often one of the most significant long-term costs to consider.
-In many global cities, annual property taxes can erode yields and impact the total return on investment.
+For real estate investors worldwide, property taxes are often one of the highest long-term costs to consider.
+In many global cities, annual property taxes can erode yields and materially impact overall return on investment.

 In contrast, Dubai continues to attract both homebuyers and investors with its low-tax environment and business-friendly policies.
 There is no annual property tax on residential real estate, a significant incentive that distinguishes the emirate from many international markets.

-That said, Dubai’s property tax system does include one-time fees and government charges that all buyers should be aware of before making a purchase.
-In this guide, we’ll explore how property taxation works in Dubai, break down the most relevant fees, clarify common myths, and highlight the tax benefits that continue to support Dubai’s real estate market growth.
+That said, Dubai’s property system does include one-time government fees and ongoing ownership costs that buyers should be aware of before purchasing.
+In this guide, we explain how property taxation works in Dubai, break down the relevant fees, address common myths, and highlight the tax advantages that continue to underpin the market heading into 2026.

 Table of Content

-Rates & Fees for Property Owners in Dubai
+Rates and fees for property owners in Dubai

 Conclusion

-It is essential to familiarise yourself with these costs, whether you are referring to personal or commercial property tax in Dubai.
+It is important to understand these costs, whether you are purchasing residential or commercial property in Dubai.

-For example, a property transfer fee in Dubai costs 4% of the property value.
-Property owners and tenants are also required to pay an ongoing housing fee, of 5% of the average rental value of the property, which is paid as part of the DEWA bill.
+For example, the property transfer fee in Dubai is 4% of the property value, payable to the Dubai Land Department (DLD).
+Property owners and tenants are also required to pay an ongoing housing fee of 5% of the property’s annual rental value, which is collected as part of the DEWA bill.

-Other costs which could be considered similar to property tax in Dubai include:
+Other costs often confused with property tax in Dubai include:

-A security deposit is required for rental properties.
-This is typically 5% of the annual rent for unfurnished properties, or 10% if the property is furnished.
+A refundable security deposit for rental properties, typically 5% of the annual rent for unfurnished homes and 10% for furnished properties

-Property service charge is also known as maintenance fees.
-All property owners in Dubai must pay a predetermined monthly or annual maintenance fee to cover the upkeep of common areas in the community.
+Property service charges, also referred to as maintenance fees, paid monthly or annually to cover the upkeep of common areas and building facilities

 | Category | Dubai | London |